Blue Xanax is one of many versions of alprazolam, a prescription benzodiazepine and Schedule IV controlled substance.

 Xanax Addiction Treatment at Gratitude Lodge in Southern California

-If you have developed an addiction to Xanax or any other benzodiazepine, build the firmest foundation for recovery at Gratitude Lodge in Southern California.
+If you have developed an addiction to Blue Xanax bars or any other benzodiazepine, build the firmest foundation for recovery at Gratitude Lodge in Southern California.
 We offer benzo rehab in Long Beach, Newport Beach, and San Diego.

 All Gratitude Lodge rehab centers are pet-friendly environments free of triggers, temptations, and distractions.